Tapping screws are designed to join 2 pieces of sheet metal together.

 This allows for disassembly and reassembly.

+If the material is too thick, then self drilling screws are needed.
 While our tapping screws were not made for wood due to the thread design, in some applications they can be used in wood.
 However, if they are, then a small pilot hole might be necessary due to the hardness of the wood.
 Do not overtighten.
 They can strip out because some grades of wood are hard.

 They can also be used in plastic in some cases.